-Christchurch sits on the east coast of New Zealand’s South Island and is the capital of the Canterbury region.
-With a population of 375,000, it is the largest city in the South Island and the gateway city to the rest of the South Island
+The capital of the Canterbury region – Christchurch sits on the east coast of New Zealand’s South Island.
+With a population of 375,000 it is the largest city in the South Island and the gateway city to the rest of the South Island.

-Christchurch is the country’s second largest manufacturing centre, with manufacturing being the second largest employer in Christchurch behind construction.
-Manufacturing makes up $2.2 billion of Christchurch’s contribution to New Zealand’s GDP, supplying a broad range of local and international markets across electronics and electrical, food and beverage, heavy engineering and fabrication, machinery and equipment, and polymer and rubber.
+Christchurch is the country’s second largest manufacturing centre and second largest employer behind construction.
+Manufacturing makes up $2.2 billion of Christchurch’s contribution to New Zealand’s GDP, supplying a broad range of local and international markets across electronics and electrical, food and beverages, heavy engineering and fabrication, machinery and equipment, and polymer and rubber.

-Despite suffering a series of serious earthquakes between 2010 and 2012, the city has since experienced strong development activity which promises to revitalise Christchurch as a vibrant and dynamic urban centre.
+Despite suffering a series of earthquakes between 2010 and 2012, the city has since experienced substantial development which promises to revitalise the city as a vibrant and dynamic urban centre.